 A treatment regimen usually consists of a specific number of cycles over a set period.
 Sometimes, a doctor may use a combination of drugs, but drugs are not always better than a single drug.
 When treatment begins, doctors may use several different drugs depending on the stage of the disease and the person’s age and health.

-The combinations mentioned below can be used for CLL.
-Combinations including fludarabine are generally used for younger patients –
+The combinations below can be effective for CLL.
+Combinations including fludarabine are generally effective for younger patients –

 - Cyclophosphamide, fludarabine and rituximab (called FCR)